10042019_Andrea_Dahr_BTP_061.jpg

 • Effective: Dissolves even stubborn waterproof makeup.

-• Gentle: Reduces harsh rubbing and tugging, especially around the delicate eye area.
+• Gentle: Doesn’t require harsh rubbing and tugging, especially around the delicate eye area.

 • Moisturizing: Leaves skin feeling soft, not stripped.